gadaxmagicgadax/graphql4iosdk/README.md

 ![Graphql](https://github.com/gadaxmagicgadax/graphql4iosdk/blob/master/images/graphql-query.png?raw=true)

 It's kinda weird fields name are converted without "underscores".
 So "fiscal_code" becomes "fiscalCode".
 Because we need the original name of the field, we add it in the query in the form "field name requested" : "fieldname in graphql".

+## Integration with iosdk

+Few modification are necessary to let iosdk importer to to pull data from this graphql server.

+First of all you will have to use the query I used in this example.

+Modifications are necessary in settings.py file.
+You must update the ALLOWED_HOSTS adding the server name where iosdk is running otherwise graphql server will deny access.